-Emotional detachment used in the right way, is an important skill, which can help you become free from stress and worries, and enjoy inner peace.
+Emotional detachment, used correctly, is an essential skill that can help you become free from stress and worries and enjoy inner peace.

 Emotional detachment means letting go.

-Emotional detachment is actually, the ability to let go.
-It means letting go of the past, of fears, worries, and negative thoughts.
+Emotional detachment is the ability to let go.
+It means letting go of the past, fears, worries, and negative thoughts.
 Letting go of everything that disturbs your mind and your feelings.

-With the right approach and the right degree of emotional detachment, it turns into a useful and positive skill.
+With the right approach and the right degree of emotional detachment, it turns into a valuable and positive skill.

 What are the benefits of emotional detachment, and what would you gain if you develop it?
 Read on, and you will find out.